 The Queue Viewer helps troubleshoot the email flow-related issues and filter the spam.
 It is present in the Mail flow tools section of the Exchange toolbox.
 In the latest versions of Exchange, you have diverse types of queues, namely, Delivery queues, Poison message queue, Shadow queues, Submission queue, and Unreachable queue.

-Note: To use the Queue Viewer, the user must be assigned with Organization Management and Server Management permissions.
+The user must be assigned Organization Management and Server Management permissions to use Queue Viewer.

 By visiting View>>Options on the Queue Viewer interface, you can modify the settings like Refresh interval (seconds) and Number of items to display on each page as per your requirements.

-Though checking email queue is possible via running Exchange Management Shell cmdlets as well, due to its technical nature and complexity, we are not discussing it in our blog.
+Though checking the email queue is possible via running Exchange Management Shell cmdlets, we are not discussing it in our blog due to its technical nature and complexity.

 Using Queue Viewer, you can perform multiple actions on email queues like – View, Retry, Suspend and Resume.
 Let us know the steps for performing these actions on the queues.

-First of all you need to open the Queue Viewer tool from from the Mail flow tools section of Exchange Toolbox.
-Then use following instructions to perform actions based on your requirements.
+First of all, you need to open the Queue Viewer from the Mail flow tools section of Exchange Toolbox.
+Then use the following instructions to perform actions based on your requirements.

-You can retry the queue which means manually trying before the scheduled retry timing.
+You can retry the queue, which means manually trying before the scheduled timing.

-Users can suspend the queue via Queue Viewer tool.
+Users can suspend the queue via via Queue Viewer.

-Resuming queues means changing its status from suspended to active, to restart the message delivery.
+Resuming queues means changing their status from suspended to active to restart the message delivery.

-So, these were the actions which any Exchange administrator can perform using Queue Viewer tool.
+So, these were the actions that any Exchange administrator can perform using Queue Viewer.
 But that’s not all.
 One can perform different actions over the messages in queues as well.
-Let us know what these are and how to perform.
+Let us know what these are and how to perform them.